• free

 The NIV's clear language also lends itself to smooth translation into other languages.
 For example, there is a Spanish language version of the NIV called La Santa Biblia, Nueva Versión Internacional.
 This is abbreviated to NVI.

 The mission of the NIV Bible was to create a translation that used the language of the time, but English isn’t known for its ability to stay still.
-A lot has changed since the NIV Bible was first released over forty years ago.
+A lot has changed since it was first released over forty years ago.
 Not only has the language people speak changed in that time, but our understanding of the original texts and manuscripts has significantly changed and grown as well.
 Since 1978, the NIV Bible has undergone two separate revisions.
 The first revision of the text was in 1985 and the second was in 2011.

 The 1985 revisions were minor updates to the text that reflected developments in the field of Biblical translation.
 The 2011 revision of the Bible, whilst keeping 95% of the text used in the 1985 edition, was seen as a much bigger change to the text.
 Key differences between the two reflected how much the English language has changed in that time, as more gender-neutral terms were employed in the new revision (for example, changing ‘mankind’ to ‘people’ or ‘human beings’).
 As well as language changes, translation issues with Paul’s letters were also taken into consideration, clearing up what was meant and written.

-One key offshoot of the NIV Bible is the NIrV Bible.
+One key offshoot of the NIV is the NIrV Bible.
 The NIrV uses the NIV text as its basis but works to further simplify the language.
 Most commonly used for children, non-native English speakers, and anybody else who struggles with English, the NIrV is written at a 3rd Grade reading level.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life. - John 3:16